Strength and Conditioning Journal

 Exercise, armed forces, muscular system, human performance, standards, injuries, back

 Peterson, David D., "Proposed Performance Standards for the Plank for Inclusion Consideration Into the Navy's Physical Readiness Test" (2013).
-Kinesiology and Allied Health Faculty Publications.
+Allied Health Faculty Publications.
 53.